AyodejiOgunnaike/Churn_Analysis_Azure_Synapse_Analytics/README.md

    The storage account resources are ready to be loaded with the customer_churn.csv dataset.

-3. The python script inside main.py file is use to create 'raw_churn' directory within the container directory and eventually use to automate the data loading process into 'raw_churn'.
+3. The python script inside main.py file is use to create 'raw_churn' directory within the container and eventually use to automate the data loading process into 'raw_churn' directory.
 The 'raw_churn' directory holds the raw data within the datalake.
 Also, I created another directory within inside the container and mained it 'parquet_churn', this directoy will be use to store the clean data after it has been tranformed and coverted to a parquet file in Synapse Analytics.

-   Note: a SAS token was generated at the storage account level and incorporated into the main.py file so as to link the datalake storage account to the python script and this made loading the dataset into the container directory possible.
+   Note: A Share Access Signature Token (SAS token) was generated at the storage account level and incorporated into the main.py file so as to link the datalake storage account to the python script and this made loading the dataset into the container directory possible.

    In order to automate the loading process, I ran the cli command 'python ./main.py'.
 The python script loads the data into the raw_churn directory and also confirms that some of the resources it was programmed to create already exist within the storage account ( this is because
    I have created this resources initially using az cli commands).

-   Both the churn_raw and the parquet directries can in the image below within the storage container.
+   Both the churn_raw and the parquet directories can be seen in the image below within the storage container.

    ![image](https://github.com/user-attachments/assets/b28e106b-09a6-400a-9bcb-657a971308d0)

-4. I created a new Synapse Analytics workspace to carry out all necessary data cleaning tasks, leveraging the platform’s builtin SQL capabilities and Spark pools to address missing values, outliers, inconsistencies, and incorrect data types that may hinder the modeling process.
+4. I created a new Synapse Analytics Workspace to carry out all necessary data cleaning tasks, leveraging the platform’s builtin SQL capabilities and Spark pools to address missing values, outliers, inconsistencies, and incorrect data types that may hinder the modeling process.